wrunion/my-project/README.md

 ## Description

 _A web app that asks a user to input a number, and returns a list of numbers up to, and including the given number.
-Additionally, numbers that contain the integer "3" are replaced with ${string3}, numbers that contain "2" are replaced with ${string2}, and numbers that contain "1" are replaced with ${string1}._
+Additionally, numbers that contain the integer "3" are replaced with "TiK", numbers that contain "2" are replaced with "ToK", and numbers that contain "1" are replaced with "Now the party don't start 'til I walk in."_

 _In each case, the entire number is replaced, not just the target characters.
 The result is a list of integers, interspersed with strings at specific locations._